 Effective Spring 2020 - students who started the program Fall 2019 and prior will be charged student fees from Eastern Illinois University (EIU) per the previous LCN/EIU agreement.
 Students have the option to waive EIU's Health Insurance.
-The fee structure and health insurance waiver deadlines are below.
+The deadline to waive the health insurance is below.